RandomStudio/rsoss/README.md

 ### Who gets the credit?
-It is important to remember that even when a repo is "owned" by the Org (it was started under the Random Studio Org or ownership was transferred), all commit activity is attributed to the individual **users**.
+It is important to remember that even when a repo is "owned" by the Org (it was started under the Random Studio Org or ownership was transferred), all commit activity is still attributed to the individual **users**.

 This is a good thing:
 * Users get credit for their work publicly (it shows up on their GitHub profile under their activity)